-There’s usually one dry day a week, and I squeeze an autumnal ride in then if free.
+Currently there’s usually one dry day a week, and I squeeze an autumnal ride in then if free.
 Today was a corker; everywhere drenched in vibrant russets and golds from West Drayton to Beaconsfield via Langley and Black Parks and Burnham Beeches.
-Previously, greener rides through the amazing giant conifers of Havering-Atte-Bower and the Kentish Weald of Chartwell, Hever and Chiddingstone brought equal pleasures.
-Continue reading
+Previously, greener rides through the amazing giant conifers of Havering-Atte-Bower and the Kentish Weald Continue reading

 I may be the only customer at The Wine Society warehouse in Stevenage who rocks up after a thirty mile bike ride, usually muddy (more of this anon), to fill my panniers with a dozen bottles and pedal off.
 Continue reading